judering/judering.github.io/live/index.md

 - Sepia ensemble – Hugh Lane Gallery – 1st Feb 2015 at noon.
 - Concorde’s 2014 Up Close with Music series at the RHA Gallery on Sunday April 27th from 2.30 – 4.30 pm.
 - Concorde join the Galway Ensemble in Residence: ConTempo Quartet for a concert in the Aula Maxima, NUI Galway at 8 pm on 8 February.
-- Hugh Lane Gallery, 6th October 2013
+- Concorde, Hugh Lane Gallery, 6th October 2013
-- RHA, Ely Place, Dublin, 20th January 2013.
+- Concorde, RHA, Ely Place, Dublin, 20th January 2013.
 Two performances.

 ## FLUX – jeux de bague (2012) for Ondes Martenot and tape.
 Written for and in collaboration with Nathalie Forget.